 Building designers can come from a range of different backgrounds.
 These include TAFE graduates, unregistered architects, and quite commonly, ex-builders.
 Generally speaking, they can and should be able to do the same job, but tend to specialise in smaller, less complicated projects.

 In most states, including New South Wales, there are no formal registration or licensing requirements for building designers.
 Whilst anyone can label themselves and operate as a building designer, this doesn’t change the fact that ALL work and designs still need to comply with building rules and regulations.
-Abuilding designer will still be able to help you at every stage of the design and construction process, including with concepts, plans, specifications and liaising with regulatory bodies to ensure compliant designs.
-However, generally building designers have a more linear thought process compared to an architect and will usually your home’s design from one you already have in mind.
+The building designer will still be able to help you at every stage of the design and construction process, including with concepts, plans, specifications, and liaising with regulatory bodies to ensure compliant designs.
+However, generally, building designers have a more linear thought process compared to an architect and will usually your design and home improvement from the one you already have in mind.

-It’s generally a good idea to look for a building designer who are members of a professional association like BDAA (Building Designers Association of Australia) as it will show that the company or individual is competent to perform a range of tasks within the occupational framework.
+It’s generally a good idea to look for a building designer who is a member of a professional association like BDAA (Building Designers Association of Australia) as it will show that the company or individual is competent to perform a range of tasks within the occupational framework.